Günther Ramin: Legacy

 Some of Ramin's recordings have been re-released on compact disc.
 Notable among them is his much admired (although severely abridged) 1941 version of Bach's St Matthew Passion, including as soloists Karl Erb, Tiana Lemnitz, and Gerhard Hüsch.
 He was also active as an organ teacher.
-Among his notable students were Christoph Albrecht, Karl Richter, Hanns-Martin Schneidt and Helmut Walcha.
+Among his notable students were Christoph Albrecht, Karl Richter, Diethard Hellmann, Hanns-Martin Schneidt and Helmut Walcha.